International Entrepreneurship & Development

 Maximum number of participants: 80

-Teaching methods: Teamwork, internship
+Teaching methods: Teamwork, challenge based learning

 Development projects do not always bring lasting opportunities.
 But if you can help people set up an independent business elsewhere, a real change has been made.